 During the testing phase, I created some high-fidelity wireframes to help us cut unnecessary parts from the UX.

-Some nice to haves were cut out for the sake of the platform’s unity.
+Naturally, there were some attractive features which ultimately were cut for the sake of the platform’s fluidity.

-Let’s take a look at the final version of the platform, selected subpages and previews of a few small design details.
+Below is the final version of the manage-* e-learning platform, featuring selected subpages and design previews.